-We do not poll coaches, sportswriters, or fans.
+MaxPreps does not poll coaches, sportswriters or fans.
 Nor does our staff make any judgments on the merits of any individual team.
-Prior season history, school size, and comments on message boards are not considered in the MaxPreps Computer Rankings.
+Prior season history, school size and comments on message boards are not considered in the MaxPreps Computer Rankings.

 The system utilizes the huge number of game results stored in the MaxPreps database.
-Generally, the more a team wins the higher the ranking, but the system takes into account quality wins (against other highly ranked opponents) and strength of schedule.
+Generally, the more a team wins, the higher the ranking.
+However, the system takes into account quality wins (against other highly ranked opponents) and strength of schedule.

-For example, a team's ranking is hurt more by losing to a team that is ranked below them verses a team ranked ahead.
+For example, a team's ranking is hurt more by losing to a team that is ranked below them than a team ranked ahead.

 Other factors that will affect the rankings are times when MaxPreps has incomplete or inaccurate information.
 We will correct errors when they are reported to us.
 If we are missing a score, report it to us on the team's MaxPreps page.
 If we are missing a game on the schedule, send us a correction request.

-Playoff wins are weighed higher compared to a regular season game.
+Playoff wins are weighted higher than regular season games.

 Movement indicates the up or down movement within the rankings when compared to our previously published rankings.

 Remember when we asked you to hold that thought on how they got to the point they started at?
 They didn't start there actually.
 All teams start at 0.
-There is no bias at all - last year's stats or pre-season projections are not used as a starting point (again, see the one exception above).
+There is no bias at all - last year's stats or preseason projections are not used as a starting point (again, see the one exception above).
 Everybody starts at 0 and the ratings run continuously until the movement stops.
-Its just much harder to conceptualize that way (and you thought this way was hard!)- that's why we started the example off with the teams already having ratings.

-When run without margins, the process is the same, but, of course, the margin of victory is not considered.
+When run without margins, the process is the same, but the margin of victory is not considered.
 A win is a win, and all wins are counted at the same level.
 Therefore, the examples of getting your rating "dinged" because of a closer-than-expected win do not apply.
 All that matters is the win (and who you played).